Highbeek/WhackaMole/README.md

 ## 🌟 Credits

-**Whack-a-Mole Game** was created by the GameMole Team.
-We hope you have a blast whacking those moles!
+**Whack-a-Mole Game** was created by the Highbeek.
+I hope you have a blast whacking those moles!

 ## 📝 Feedback and Contributions

-We welcome feedback and suggestions to improve the game.
+I welcome feedback and suggestions to improve the game.
 If you'd like to contribute to the project, feel free to create an issue or submit a pull request.
 Have fun whacking moles and aiming for a high score!

 **Note:** This game is meant for entertainment and amusement purposes.
 It is inspired by the classic arcade game "Whack-a-Mole."